skewyapp/skewyapp/README.md

 # skewy1-0

+Released on F-Droid and Google Play: Skewy - anti eavesdropping.

 Ever had the feeling that your phone is listening to you ?
 Skewy is an idea how to make eavesdropping hard - with a simple approach: masking your speech with sound.
 This approach is hard to bypass since you will always be aware (hear) when the masking no longer occurs.